-23. Article 6 § 1 provides that the Congress of Romanians Living Abroad will be convened annually under the aegis of the Romanian parliament in Romania or abroad.
-It would not seem appropriate to provide for the possibility of convening it elsewhere than in Romania.

-24. It would seem useful to specify in Article 8 § 1 b) that linguistic knowledge "of the Romanian language" is required.

-25. The wording of Article 12 is very general particularly as regards the terms "assistance" and "current needs".
+- 23. Article 6 § 1 provides that the Congress of Romanians Living Abroad will be convened annually under the aegis of the Romanian parliament in Romania or abroad.
+It would not seem appropriate to provide for the possibility of convening it elsewhere than in Romania, unless this is done in consultation with the relevant State. - 24.
+It would seem useful to specify in Article 8 § 1 b) that linguistic knowledge "of the Romanian language" is required. - 25.
+The wording of Article 12 is very general particularly as regards the terms "assistance" and "current needs".
 It would seem appropriate to specify to a greater extent what sort of assistance the Romanian Government is ready to give, at least by making explicit reference to the rights listed in this law.